Skip to main content

 Tip

 If you receive limited or no suggestions from Copilot, you may have duplication detection enabled.
-For more information about duplication detection, see Managing Copilot policies as an individual subscriber.
+For more information about duplication detection, see Managing GitHub Copilot policies as an individual subscriber.

 Showing alternative suggestions